 - real estate (buildings, land etc)

-If you have a guarantor, they too should make a list of their collateral for the bank.
+If you have a guarantor, they too should make a list for the bank.

 Be ready to talk about your business strategy and your own investment

 How prepared is your business to deal with challenges?
 How much money have you yourself put into the business?
 How much time are you putting in per week?
 How is the market doing and what to expect from the economic situation?
-How is the business growth?
-Are you getting more and more customers?
 More importantly: what consideration have you given these issues and how will your business deal with it?
 Do you have references?
 Review my blog post about the other factors that banks take into consideration when deciding whether or not to give you a loan.